 Firearm removal laws are similar to extreme risk protection orders in that they allow certain categories of people to obtain court orders removing guns from people who pose a danger to self or others.
 These laws differ from extreme risk protection orders in that the orders may only be used to remove firearms already in the possession of a respondent whereas, generally, extreme risk protection orders may be obtained against individuals who do not possess firearms.

-Indiana also has a law similar to Connecticut’s that allows a law enforcement officer to remove firearms from a dangerous individual in possession of a firearm.104
+Indiana’s firearm removal law allows a law enforcement officer to remove firearms from a dangerous individual in possession of a firearm.122

 Under Indiana law, a “dangerous individual” is defined to include a person who: